MicrosoftDocs/powerbi-docs/powerbi-docs/service-recent.md

 ## What is recent content
-Recent content is the last items you visited, up to a maximum of 20 items.
+Recent content is the last items you visited in Power BI service, up to a maximum of 20 items.
 These include: dashboards, reports, apps, and workbooks across all of your workspaces.

 ![Recent content window](media/service-recent/power-bi-recent-screen.png)

-Watch Amanda demonstrate how **Recent** content lists are populated, then follow the step-by-step instructions below the video to try it out yourself.
+Watch Amanda demonstrate how the Power BI service **Recent** content lists are populated, then follow the step-by-step instructions below the video to try it out yourself.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/G26dr2PsEpk" frameborder="0" allowfullscreen></iframe>